suuuuperNOVA/re_bcfsa/chapters/ch1.md

 - A panel of judges.

 **BC Court of Appeal**<br>
-- Appeal to Court of Appeal
+- Appeal to Supreme Court of Canada
 - Decide if hear
 - A panel of a minimum of 5 judges.